SeanNeedham/PixelPlay-Analytics/README.md

 - Run a root-cause analysis of Audio and Monitor refunds before applying a single corrective action.
 Review available evidence for product defects, compatibility issues, listing clarity and customer expectations, recognising that the underlying cause may differ by category.

 #### Expected Impact:
-- A potential reduction in avoidable refunds and stronger retained revenue, with the greatest potential revenue protection coming from improvements within Monitor.
+- A potential reduction in avoidable refunds and stronger retained revenue, with the greatest potential revenue protection coming from improvements within the Monitor product range.

 ### 2. Commercial / Finance
 *Diagnose the four-month revenue decline*